Ireland's CRH to buy Lafarge, Holcim assets for $7.4 billion

 "What this really does is it creates an opportunity for a whole new wave of acquisitions for the next decade."

-Shares in CRH (CRH.L), whose cement operations represented just 15 percent of earnings before Monday's deal, were up 5.4 percent to 1,690 pence by 1220 GMT.
+Shares in CRH, whose cement operations represented just 15 percent of earnings before Monday's deal, were up 5.4 percent to 1,690 pence by 1220 GMT.
 Holcim's shares rose 1.7 percent, while Lafarge's were 0.5 percent higher.

 VALUATION